 There’s a special one – the EVAC Uni-Mini which is a limited edition for sale to the park’s passholders only.
 All these Uni-Mini toys go for S$16.90 each.

-Check back next month for more photos of the Lunar New Year seasonal overlay at Universal Studios Singapore!Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+Check back next month for more photos of the Lunar New Year seasonal overlay at Universal Studios Singapore!Subscribe to dejiki.com or Like my Facebook page for notifications of updates: